-We know all the right questions to ask to optimize your translations process.
+We know all the right questions to ask to optimise your translations process.
 That means that you’ll get your Pashto translations back quicker and in the long run, cheaper.

 Your Pashto translations might be technical in nature, or require a creative twist to make them work like native texts.